-The best way to prepare for an AP Exam is to participate in your classes—whether they’re in-person, online, or both.
+The best way to prepare for an AP Exam is to participate in your classes.
 It also helps to set aside consistent study time, complete all assignments from your teacher, and become familiar with the exam by practicing with exam questions created by the AP Program.The AP Program releases the free-response questions for exams that have them.
 We also post sample student responses and scoring guidelines for past exam questions so you can see why a real exam taker got the score they did.

 Start in your AP class.